-Fire Exit Signs are designed to identify the means of escape in the event of a fire.
-These have been strategically positioned throughout the common areas of your block to identify the direction of travel in the event of a fire.

-Fire Action Notices are designed to inform the occupants of the block what to do in the event of a fire.
-These have been strategically positioned throughout the common areas of the block.
+Fire Action Noticesidentify the means of escape in the event of a fire.
+These have been strategically positioned throughout the common areas of your block to identify the direction of travel in the event of a fire.Fire Action Notices are designed to inform the occupants of the block what to do in the event of a fire.
+These have been strategically positioned throughout the common areas of the block what to do in the event of a fire.
+These have been strategically positioned throughout the common areas of the block. -- --